Section 1: Compute Resources

 Now, Compute Engine offers a variety of predefined machine types with different operating systems and configurations to match different workloads.
 There's also the possibility of creating custom machine types if needed, if you need a specific hardware CPU memory setup.
 Billing for these virtual machines is done by usage per second so you only pay for exactly what you use and there are also discounts for sustained usage and sort of a commitment-based, committed pay upfront sort of commitment-based long-running jobs and the lesson after this will cover machine types in more detail and that lesson will also cover pricing in more depth.

 Now let's switch over and talk a little bit about App Engine.
-App Engine is similar to Amazon's Fargate service.
 App Engine is designed to let you deploy software without managing individual servers.
 Instead, you pick an environment and a runtime.
 Runtimes are language-specific minimal container configurations, they're runtimes for things like Python 2.7, Python 3, Java, PHP, Node, Ruby, Go.
 The app environment is the underlying hardware and when it comes to picking an environment there are two types of environments you can choose.
 There's the standard environment and there's the flexible environment.
 So the App Engine standard environment only supports very specific language runtimes, you can't modify the environment after the fact, you can choose an instance class which will allocate a certain range of CPU and memory and auto scaling ability, however, you can't SSH into the instances.
 It's more fixed.
 In essence, you can think of the standard environment like a sandbox: it spins up quickly and it can auto scale pretty effectively but the main trade-off is limited ability to alter the environment over time.
 And then, by contrast, there is the flexible App Engine environment.
 Now, this does let you modify the runtime via Docker files.
 So if you know Docker files, you know they're pretty flexible, you can do a lot there, you can set up SSH access, you can run pretty much any programming language, you can access other Google Cloud resources and Compute Engine instances within the network.
 So in short, the flexible environment does less for you but it gives you more control.

 And then the third main Google Cloud compute service is GKE: Google Kubernetes Engine.
 If you're already running or planning to run a Kubernetes application, GKE is by far one of the best ways to do it, as Kubernetes was actually originally designed by Google, so it's a first-class integration.
 GKE platform gives you a very powerful API for managing a Kubernetes cluster.
 You can do this in the console or via CLI tools, you can quickly get information about the cluster, change config, scale pods, alter the access controls, do all kinds of administrative tasks.
 Kubernetes, in general, is known for being one of the most powerful container orchestration frameworks available but it is also known for being fairly complex, tough to debug.
 GKE removes much of this pain.
 With GKE you do almost everything in the console with a mouse, you get fantastic documentation, you get tutorials, you get Quick Start guides, and you get very good instrumentation and logging.
 GKE runs on top of Compute Engine, it's using VM instances as GKE nodes.
 Node is the Kubernetes term for a single compute resource.
 It's very easy to get GKE to intermingle with Compute Engine resources, if necessary.
 If part of your application is in Kubernetes and part of it isn't, if they're all within Google Cloud, it's not a problem to get them to work together.
 Now, actually teaching Kubernetes itself is out of scope for this course but we will spend a little time covering how to create a cluster in the demo, where we'll touch on it briefly.